Carrara–Avenza railway station

-Carrara-Avenza railway station, also known simply as Carrara or Avenza, is a railway station of the city of Carrara, Italy.
-It is located on the Genova-Pisa line.
+Carrara–Avenza railway station, also known simply as Carrara or Avenza, is a railway station of the city of Carrara, Italy.
+It is located on the Genova–Pisa line.
 It is the only station serving the Tuscan city, after the closure of Carrara San Martino in 1969.

 History

 The station was opened on December 26, 1862, with the name of "Avenza", as part of the railway section between Sarzana and Massa.

 On September 10, 1866, the station became a branch point of a short connection with Carrara (Carrara San Martino Station) of 4.5 km.
-In 1876 the Private Marble Railway of Carrara was opened so 6 more platforms were installed and available to the marble traffic.
+In 1876 the Ferrovia Marmifera Privata di Carrara ('private marble railway of Carrara') was opened so 6 more platforms were installed and available to the marble traffic.

 On May 20, 1915, in the underpass road Viale XX Settembre, in the immediate vicinity of the station, began to pass convoys of the electric tramway for the connection to the fraction of Marina: 6.3 km long the tramway was electrified at direct voltage of 600 V, the line had the standard gauge of 1,445 mm.
 The tram service was definitively suppressed in 1955 for the installation of a trolleybus.

-In 1939 the station, then called "Carrara-Avenza," took on the new name of "Apuania Carrara" with the institution of the municipality of Apuania; the previous name was restored in the 1949, with the abolition of the former municipality first mentioned in 1946.
+In 1939 the station, then called "Carrara-Avenza," took on the new name of "Apuania Carrara" with the institution of the comune of Apuania; the previous name was restored in the 1949, with the abolition of the former municipality first mentioned in 1946.

 The traffic coming from the marble railway definitively ceased with its suppression, which occurred on May 15, 1964.
 The elimination of the branch with Carrara San Martino dates back to February 28, 1969.
 In June 2012 the platforms used for the movement of marble goods were removed.

 With the decline of freight traffic, RFI decided the transformation from station to halt, starting December 2012.